nickassafkirk/hygge_houseplants/testing.md

 # Testing

+Other documentation for this project can me found in the accompanying [README.md file](https://github.com/nickassafkirk/hygge_houseplants/blob/main/README.md)

 Upon completion of the product and throughout it's development, each site page was tested thoroughly to ensure that responsive design was implemented, that site functionality performed as intended and overall the site provides a good user experience.